-Prostate cancer is the most common men’s cancer and it is different from most other types of cancer.
-It develops slowly and can be inactive for many years.
+Prostate cancer is the most common men’s cancer.
+It is different from most other types of cancer, it develops slowly and can be inactive for many years.

 Dr. Raanan Berger – Head of the Cancer Institute, Head of Clinical Research, Medical Center, Chaim Sheba Tel Hashomer.

-♦ Laboratory analysis of blood, including the PSA level of (prostate-specific antigen, a protein produced by the prostate gland in case of illness)
+♦ Laboratory analysis of blood, including the PSA level (prostate-specific antigen, a protein produced by the prostate gland in case of illness)

-Transrectal ultrasound (TRUS) and biopsy.
-The procedure is performed under local anesthesia.
-A thin needle is carefully inserted through the wall of the anus into the prostate gland.
+♦ Transrectal ultrasound test (TRUS) and prostate tumor biopsy.
+The procedure is performed under local anesthesia and it is guided by the supervision of ultrasound small sensor located in the rectum.
+Tiny needle is inserted through the wall of the anus and a small tissue sample is taken from the prostate gland.